arulvalananto/Boilers/README.md

 ## For What?

-* To reduce your repetitive tasks and save your time on initial setup.
+* To reduce your repetitive tasks and save your development time on initial setup.

 ## For Who?